Breast Cancer…the words no one wants to hear.

 To my family and friends, thank you for your unconditional support and love.
 It means the world to me.

-I am excited for the future, a life of health and wellness, making the most of each day, and being there for those in need.
+I am excited about the future - a life of health and wellness, making the most of each day.